emmanuelByte/tech-explainer-studio/README.md

 - Project name, id, created/updated dates, and thumbnail
 - Canvas size, fps, duration, and background
 - Full layer tree
-- Text styling and image data
+- Text styling, shape styling, SVG data, media source references, and imported asset references
-- Keyframes and easing
+- Transform keyframes, per-property keyframes, easing, and custom curves
 - Timeline state
 - Editor viewport state
 - Manual history snapshots

-The home screen also supports importing and exporting `.motionproj` files and backing up all projects as JSON.
+The home screen also supports importing/exporting `.motionproj` files, backing up all projects as JSON, importing HTML into the reusable library, and selecting multiple projects with click, Shift-click, or drag selection.

+## Assets And Library

+Imported images, videos, and audio are copied into local asset storage and reused from the asset library.
+Adding an image/video/audio first opens the existing library, with an import-new action at the top.

+Reusable library items are separate from raw assets:

+- Design items save selected layers at the current frame as base editable styles.
+- Animation items save selected layers, frame ranges, and keyframes so they can be reused across projects.
+- HTML imports can be saved into the library as editable design elements after previewing and naming them.

 ## Internationalization